AARodgers/teacher_organizer/README.md

 Make sure to create a good README.md with a short description, install instructions, a contributor's guide, and a link to the license for your code.

-# Teachers App
+# teacher_organizer

-This app is designed to help teachers keep track of the many educational standards that they are required to teach throughout the school year.
-It allows them to organize their resources that they use to demonstrate the concept to students under each standard.
+This project is designed to help teachers keep track of the state mandated educational standards that they are required to teach throughout the school year.
+It allows them to organize resources that they use to teach each standard.

 # Installation